 2 hours written examination: 50%

 Course Work: 50%

-• Six laboratory assignments 30%
+Six laboratory assignments 30%

 One-hour In-course test 20%

+GGEO2233 WATER RESOURCES

+Pre-requisites: [GEOG1231 and GEOG1232] or [GEOL1102 and

+GEOL1104]

-GGE02233 WATER RESOURCES (3 Credits) Semester 1 Level 2 Pre-requisites: [GEOG1231 and GEOG1232] or [GEOL1102 and GEOL1104] Course Content: This course covers the following topics: An in-depth study of the hydrological cycle, evaporation/transpiration, and rainfall-runoff relationships in hydrogeology.
+An in-depth study of the hydrological cycle, evaporation/transpiration, and rainfall-runoff relationships in hydrogeology.
 The factors affecting evaporation and evapotranspiration from free water surfaces and soils.
 Different estimates and measurements of evaporation and evapotranspiration and soil moisture storage and movement.
-The nature and origin of different types of aquifers, their geological properties, the various types of islands.
+The nature and origin of different types of aquifers, their geological properties, the various types of groundwater flows to wells, flows within aguifers under steady/nonsteady conditions.
+Techniques of hydrogeological investigation, including drilling and pump testing.
+The hydraulics of surface water systems and seasonal variability of the flow pattern in streams and Flooding and drought. emphasis on the water resources of Jamaica and other Caribbean islands.